mikeraab/dockerVM/README.md

 <img src=images/2017-03-21_09-02-34.jpg />

-8. Erase disk and install (this erases and install Ubuntu on the VDI virtual disk of the VM, not your real disk)
+8. Erase disk and install (this erases and installs Ubuntu on the VDI virtual disk of the VM):

 <img src=images/2017-03-21_09-03-15.jpg />